mateuadsuara/hof/hof.md

 each(eligibleDriverNames, fileStream.write);
 ```

-Now, this is `each` function is very generic.
+Now, this `each` function is very generic.
 It can be reused in a very wide context.

 We can do the same with the remaining piece of code from the beginning: